-New York City winters can be serious; all that ice, snow and blustery weather, keeping
+New York City winters can be serious; all that ice, snow and blustery weather,

-means tons of salt, sand and chemical deicers which can harm and
+doing.
+That means tons of salt, sand and chemical deicers which can harm and

 irritate paw pads and can be dangerous if ingested.
 Keeping warm indoors means

 dry heated air which can create dry skin in both human and canine.
 Here are some

 tips to help you and your dog make it through to spring:

 - Chemical deicers are mostly chloride salts which may contain magnesium,

 potassium, calcium or sodium.
-These salts are engineered to melt ice and snow as
+These salts are engineered to melt ice and

-with these caustic chemicals may be a source of great
+sidewalks.
+Contact with these caustic chemicals may be a source of great

 discomfort for most dogs and can make winter walks truly uncomfortable for

 both you and your dog.
 (The uses of these chemicals are also problematic for

 urban birds, squirrels, feral cats, groundwater and storm runoff.)